AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 -   Server specific configuration settings.
 -   Data and content for the task called.
-  -   When using `/config alternate-link`, Microsoft authentication data is collected in order to link the Bot to a Realm.
+  -   When using "Direct Link" method or the "Link Xbox/Microsoft account" security check for `/config link-realm`, Microsoft authentication data is collected in order to link the Bot to a Realm.
 This data is only stored in memory, and disappears once the task is completed.
 A Microsoft application is also linked to your account with this command: after the task is completed, you may revoke access to the application at https://account.live.com/consent/Manage.
+  -   Similarly, when using the "DM the bot's account" security check for `/config link-realm`, the Bot will store the fact that your Discord account connected to the Bot's account.
+This data is stored in memory, and disappears once the task is completed.

 #### Automatically Collected